sunjay/react-redux-gh-pages-starter/README.md

 are by design very small utility functions that you could easily do yourself in code.
 The reason they have been abstracted is because they do subtle things that are often forgotten when you come back to code after a while.

+Many of these utilites are from the Reducing Boilerplate section of the Redux documentation.

 See the definitions and docstrings of each of these methods for more information about their usage.